Culture of England: Literature

-Due to the expansion of English into a world language during the British Empire, literature is now written in English across the world.
-Writers often associated with England or for expressing Englishness include Shakespeare (who produced two tetralogies of history plays about the English kings), Jane Austen, Arnold Bennett, and Rupert Brooke (whose poem "Grantchester" is often considered quintessentially English).
+Writers often associated with England, or who are seen to express Englishness, include Shakespeare (who produced two tetralogies of history plays about the English kings), Jane Austen, Arnold Bennett, and Rupert Brooke (whose poem "The Old Vicarage, Grantchester" is often considered quintessentially English).
 Other writers are associated with specific regions of England; these include Charles Dickens (London), Thomas Hardy (Wessex), A. E. Housman (Shropshire), and the Lake Poets (the Lake District).
-The English playwright and poet William Shakespeare is widely regarded as the greatest dramatist of all time.

-The 20th-century English crime writer Agatha Christie is the best-selling novelist of all time.
-Agatha Christie's mystery novels are outsold only by Shakespeare and The Bible.
+The 20th-century crime writer Agatha Christie is the best-selling novelist of all time.
+Her mystery novels are outsold only by Shakespeare and The Bible.
 Described as "perhaps the 20th century's best chronicler of English culture", the non-fiction works of George Orwell include The Road to Wigan Pier (1937), documenting his experience of working class life in the north of England.
 Orwell's eleven rules for making tea appear in his essay "A Nice Cup of Tea", which was published in the London Evening Standard on 12 January 1946.

-In 2003 the BBC carried out a UK survey entitled The Big Read to find the "nation's best-loved novel" of all time, with works by English novelists J. R. R. Tolkien, Jane Austen, Philip Pullman, Douglas Adams and J. K. Rowling making up the top five on the list.
+In 2003 the BBC carried out a survey entitled The Big Read to find the "nation's best-loved novel" of all time, with works by J. R. R. Tolkien, Jane Austen, Philip Pullman, Douglas Adams and J. K. Rowling making up the top five.
 In 2005, some 206,000 books were published in the United Kingdom and in 2006 it was the largest publisher of books in the world.
 The Royal Society of Literature was founded in 1820, by King George IV, to "reward literary merit and excite literary talent".
 The society is a cultural tenant at London's Somerset House.

+Due to the expansion of English into a world language during the British Empire, literature is now written in English across the world.